markjpjones/projects/yelp sentiment analysis/README.md

 Resturants predominately receive feedback via online reviews posted on Google, Yelp and other portals.
 While it is easy for resturants to see thier average star rating (and a breakdown of how this reating was calculated), it is impossible for them to understand the reason for ratings (i.e., what people liked/disliked about their dining experience).
 The only way they can do this currently is by manuallly reading reviews posted by customers, which is both time-consuming and impractical if the number of reviews is large.
 Owners could alleviate this problem by reading only a sample of reviews but the danger here is that they miss important feedback.

-With this in mind, I wanted to develop a to make it easy for resturant owners to analyse customer reviews, allowing them to understand how sentiment relates to the star ratings, and what aspects customers liked/disliked about their dining experience.
+With this in mind, I wanted to develop a model that would make it easy for resturant owners to analyse customer reviews.
+Specifically, allowing them to understand how sentiment relates to the star ratings, and what aspects customers liked/disliked about their dining experience.

 For this project, I chose to the use the [Yelp Dataset](https://www.yelp.com/dataset).
 This dataset cotains 8M+ reviews and I provide a comprehensive overview of it in the next section.